gregorias/coop.nvim/How it works.md

 Lua coroutines are already convenient and powerful, but Coop wanted to provide additional functionalities expected from a concurrency framework:

-- Cancellation — The programmer should be able to do things like timeout long-running operations.
+- Cancellation — The programmer should be able to do things like timing out long-running operations.
 - Awaiting — The programmer should be able to implement non-trivial await strategies, e.g., wait for the first operation of many to complete.